-Sunoco Pipeline L.P. is a wholly owned subsidiary of Sunoco Logistics L.P. with more than seven decades' experience.
+Sunoco Pipeline L.P. is a wholly owned subsidiary of Sunoco Logistics Partners L.P. with more than seven decades' experience.

-Q: What is Mariner East?
+O: What is Mariner East?

-A: Mariner East will build infrastructure in Pennsylvania, Ohio and West Virginia to bring Marcellus/Utica shale natural gas liquids (NGLs) such as propane, ethane and butane, to the Marcus Hook Industrial Complex in Southeastern Pennsylvania and other access points for distribution to destinations in Pennsylvania as well as domestic and international markets in two phases.
+A: Mariner East is a pipeline infrastructure project in Pennsylvania, Delaware, Ohio and West Virginia to transport Marcellus/Utica shale natural gas liquids (NGLs) such as propane, ethane and butane, to the Marcus Hook Industrial Complex in Southeastern Pennsylvania and other access points for distribution to destinations in Pennsylvania and other domestic and international markets.